 - An annulment isn't a Catholic divorce. - A civil divorce says the parties that were married are not now. - An annulment says that there were factors, often unknown to the couple on the day, which meant that there was never a full & true Christian marriage in the first place.
-The sacrament is therefore null & void. - Some Catholics, & certainly people who are not Catholic, cannot face up to the long, complex & legal process involved in an annulment. - It can be a traumatic experience. - Others argue that the Church might step away from the more recent legal approach to dealing with marriage &, like the Orthodox Churches, use the Sacrament of Penance to nullify the Sacrament of Marriage & permit in the church another marriage. - Whatever of the process, Christian teaching on the issue of marriage, divorce & remarriage must always be metered with compassion as well as support for the ideal of marriage as a permanent, life-giving commitment. - Marriage & other forms of living out a discipleship of love make religious demands on us. - Because we are taking a step into the unknown, they require a profound act of trust - trust in ourselves, trust in each other &, most importantly, trust in God. - They also expect openness on our part openness to give & openness to receive. - Unfortunately we associate these characteristics with unpretentious children. - While children may possess them because they are innocent, we adults need to repossess that vulnerability & openness to life-giving love because we continue to be loved by Christ in his commitment to us.
+The sacrament is therefore null & void. - Some Catholics, & certainly people who are not Catholic, cannot face up to the long, complex & legal process involved in an annulment. - It can be a traumatic experience. - Others argue that the Church might step away from the more recent legal approach to dealing with marriage &, like the Orthodox Churches, use the Sacrament of Penance to nullify the Sacrament of Marriage & permit in the church another marriage. - Whatever of the process, Christian teaching on the issue of marriage, divorce & remarriage must always be metered with compassion as well as support for the ideal of marriage as a permanent, life-giving commitment. - Because we are taking a step into the unknown, they require a profound act of trust - trust in ourselves, trust in each other &, most importantly, trust in God. - Wherever we find ourselves in our relationships, let us remember the good news that God is love, and that all God's grace is now being offered to us to enable us to love. - Everyone joining in this Mass, whatever your past history, is capable now of loving and receiving love. - Knowing that we are not meant to be alone, let us take whatever small opportunities for loving that present themselves to us and we may be surprised at the results.